 - To elect S-corp taxation for a corporation or an LLC, simply fill out IRS Form 2553.

-- In order to be eligible for S-corp taxation, a corporation must meet several requirements.
+- In order to be eligible for S-corp taxation, a corporation must meet several requirements regarding the nature of the business and the number and type of shareholders.